flaviagiammarino/blog-website/docs/_sources/blog/inflation_autopilot.rst.txt

 FRED-MD is widely used in economic research, and has become a standard benchmark for evaluating machine learning models for US inflation forecasting (see, for instance, `[3] <#references>`_, `[4] <#references>`_, `[5] <#references>`_).

-In this demonstration, we use AutoML to forecast month-on-month US CPI inflation.
+In this demonstration, we use AutoML to forecast the month-on-month US CPI inflation.
-On each month, the model predicts the following month's the percentage change in the `US Consumer Price Index (CPI) <https://fred.stlouisfed.org/series/CPIAUCSL>`__ using the current month's FRED-MD indicators as inputs.
+On each month, the model predicts the following month's percentage change in the `US Consumer Price Index (CPI) <https://fred.stlouisfed.org/series/CPIAUCSL>`__ using the current month's FRED-MD indicators as inputs.
 We first run an AutoML job on FRED-MD data from January 1960 to December 2023 to select the best ML pipeline.
-We then use this pipeline in an Amazon SageMaker batch transform job to generate one-month-ahead forecasts for January 2024 to December 2024.
+We then use this ML pipeline in an Amazon SageMaker batch transform job to generate one-month-ahead forecasts for January 2024 to December 2024.

 2. Solution
 ***************************************************************************************************************